Jeffawe/Jeffawe/README.md

 - 👋 Hi, I’m @Jeffawe
+- 👀 I'm a Game Developer and Web-based Programmer
-- 👀 I’m interested in Programming Games and Websites
+- 👀 I’m interested in Machine Learning and Artificial Intelligence and its capabilities in the game development industry
 - 🌱 I’m currently learning Python.
-- 📫 Reach me through my email at awagujeffery@gmail.com.
+- 📫 Reach me through my email at ozoekweawagu@gmail.com.

 <!---
 Jeffawe/Jeffawe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.